What is a Knowledge Base?

 Knowledge Base and Knowledge management

-The efficiency of a KB highly depends on how the system manages the knowledge.
-Hence, a range of strategies known as Knowledge management which enables you to create, curate, share and manage knowledge across the whole company is the crucial factor for a KB.
+The efficiency of a Knowledge base highly depends on how the system manages the knowledge.
+Hence, a range of strategies known as Knowledge management which enables you to create, curate, share and manage knowledge across the whole company is the crucial factor for a Knowledge base .

 Knowledge management focuses on improving self-service, i.e., a person tries to find information by themselves without other person’s help.
 It gives faster access to the relevant articles without having to go through irrelevant ones, thereby providing competitive advantages in terms of time and energy and improves the performance of a person or a company to a great extent.